gabfl/pg_IdFromDate/dev_tools/README.md

 # pg_IdFromDate(): Developer tools

-pg_IdFromDate uses a range of PostgreSQL methods written in PL/pgSQL which are dependencies to to main function pg_IdFromDate().
+pg_IdFromDate uses a range of PostgreSQL methods written in PL/pgSQL which are dependencies to the main function pg_IdFromDate().

 This page Readme is dedicated to developers who want to get a better understanding of pg_IdFromDate() dependencies functions.